 Day 6 - Free time until transfer to the airport fro return flight to the UK

-More information about some of the included visits:-
+More information about the included visits on this Tour:-

 Oriental Pearl TV Tower